shoaeeb/is-this-normal/SEO_ANALYTICS.md

 ## SEO Implementation

-### 1. React Helmet
+### 1. Enhanced Meta Tags
-The application uses `react-helmet-async` to manage document head tags for SEO:
+The application uses `react-helmet-async` through the `SEOTags` component to manage document head tags for SEO:
-- Title tags
+- Title tags optimized with keywords
-- Meta descriptions
+- Detailed meta descriptions with call-to-actions
+- Keywords meta tag with relevant terms
-- Open Graph tags for social sharing
+- Open Graph tags for Facebook sharing
-- Twitter Card tags
+- Twitter Card tags for Twitter sharing
-- Canonical URLs
+- Canonical URLs to prevent duplicate content
+- Structured data (JSON-LD) for rich search results

 ### 2. Sitemap Generation
 A sitemap is dynamically generated and available at `/sitemap.xml`.
 It includes: